XRPLF/clio/README.md

 ## Help
 Feel free to open an [issue](https://github.com/XRPLF/clio/issues) if you have a feature request or something doesn't work as expected.
-If you have any questions about building, running, contributing, using clio or any other, you could always start a new [discussion](https://github.com/XRPLF/clio/discussions).
+If you have any questions about building, running, contributing, using Clio or any other, you could always start a new [discussion](https://github.com/XRPLF/clio/discussions).

 ## Requirements
 1. Access to a Cassandra cluster or ScyllaDB cluster.
 Can be local or remote.